 - 2 tablespoons sesame seeds (black or regular)

 - In a large wok or lidded skillet, cover the broccoli with 2 cups water.
 Bring to a simmer over high heat, reduce to medium, then cover and cook until vibrant and tender, 1-2 minutes.
 Drain in a colander.
 Rinse and dry the skillet.

 - Meanwhile, whisk together the egg white, cornstarch, and salt in a large mixing bowl until smooth.
 Add the chicken and toss to combine.

-- Heat 1 tablespoon of the vegetable or coconut oil in the cleaned skillet over high heat.
+Heat 1 tablespoon of the coconut oil in the cleaned skillet over high heat.
 When hot, add the chicken in an even layer.
-Cook until golden brown on the first side, about 2 minutes, then stir dry until the chicken is cooked through, about 4 minutes more.
+Cook until golden brown on the first side, about 2 minutes, then stir fry until the chicken is cooked through, about 4 minutes more.
 Transfer to a bowl and set aside.

-- Add the remaining vegetable or coconut oil and stir fry the peppers and white scallions until lightly charred, 2 minutes.
+Add the remaining vegetable or coconut oil and stir fry the peppers and white scallions until lightly charred, 2 minutes.
 Stir in the garlic and cook until fragrant, 1 minute.
 Add the chicken back to the pan, along with the tamari, sesame oil, honey, and sesame seeds.
 Simmer until the sauce has thickened, 2 minutes.
 Stir in the broccoli and green scallions.
-Serve over brown or white rice.
+Serve over brown rice or quinoa.

 If you find that the chicken sticks to the skillet, you can added an additional 1/2 cup of water or chicken stock with the sauce to help deglaze the pan.
 Usually, the peppers are enough to release those brown bits.